nmenant/iControl_LX_Lab/docs/class1/module5/module5.rst

-Our extension will do the following:
+Our extension can do the following:

 * Receive GET/PUT/POST/DELETE requests
 * Retrieve an IP from our IPAM solution (we use an iRule to simulate this.
 It's